OpenNebula/docs/source/administration/storage/gluster_ds.rst

 .. warning:: The hypervisor nodes need to be part of a working GlusterFS server/s and the Libvirt and QEMU packages need to be recent enough to have support for GlusterFS.

-.. warning:: KVM/GlusterFS integration does not support more than one host at the moment.
-VM HA using GlusterFS replicas is not possible.

 Requirements
 ============